 Morag is a Gaelic activist, singer and youth worker based in Inverness-shire.
 She has a passion for restoring Gaelic language and culture to its rightful place in the Highlands.
 Traditional songs, stories and placenames offer crucial markers to how, when and where our ancestors worked the land.
 Morag is committed to reinvigorating the townlands, forests and glens that once rang with the song of the Gael.

 buidheachas/ heartfelt thanks to:

-The Heritage Lottery Fund and Tasgadh Traditional Arts Small Grants, to all those who worked behind the scenes (especially our treasurer Jane Hera, project consultant Chris Wright and researcher Jen Porah) and to all those who so generously assisted us with our research – scholars, folklorists, archivists, tradition bearers and people working with the dying.
+The Heritage Lottery Fund and Tasgadh Traditional Arts Small Grants, to all those who worked behind the scenes (Jane Hera, Chris Wright of Local Voices and Jen Porah especially) and so generously assisted us with our research – scholars, folklorists, archivists, tradition bearers and people working with the dying.